 We always tend to do back to school at the last minute, and not because I’m lazy.
 It’s more that I can’t possibly bear to let go of summer.
-According to Sandra Hanna, Smart Cookie and RetailMeNot.ca spokesperson, I’ve actually made a frugal and wise choice.
+According to Sandra Hanna, of Smart Cookies, I’ve actually made a frugal and wise choice!
 Of course, that was the intention…… Sandra helps guide Canadians in wise financial decision making and she has come up with some great tips for this very expensive time of year (43% of Canadian parents view this time of year as a financial burden).
-This year I was shopping for back to school with RetailMeNot.

 Back To School Spending Tips:

 Thirty-four per cent of Canadian parents feel the pressure to purchase trendy items to help their child fit in at school.
 The problem is, trends come and go – and often very quickly!
 Kids may love a certain lunch box or pencil case they find in August, but once school starts and they see that their friends are all using another kind they’ll beg you to upgrade.
 Hold off on the more trendy purchases until school starts rather than spending double… it will pay to wait!

 2. Cheapest Isn’t Always Best